walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 above code the first parameter `'block.BlockBreakEvent'` is the type of event I want to listen for and the second parameter is the function I want to be called when that event occurs.
-The function I want called in turn takes 2 parameters.
+The function I want called in turn takes 1 parameter.
 The `event` object has all the information about the event which just occurred.
 I can tell who broke the block and send a message to the player.
 The important thing to note is that the function defined above will not be called until a player breaks a